ironiridis/enbypub/example.md

 there is certainly the possibility that just using the default parser and html renderer is good enough ... i guess

 next items for attention:
+* front-matter formatting requires a prefix delimiter on the very first line; we need to detect this and render it back into the source file on update
 * metadata-only changes don't work. we're only scanning the body for a change. we should also detect updated metadata; maybe see if the rendered yaml is byte-for-byte the same
   * it would be great if we could not rely on fs mtimes for this, but we might not have better alternatives.
   * we could determine a canonical rendering that does not include the checksum, render it, checksum it, and then include that in the updated file contents. seems very fragile though.